seL4/seL4/CAVEATS.md

 ## SMP

-A symmetric multi-processor (SMP) configuration for seL4 exists and is supported by the seL4 foundation, but currently without formal verification.
+A symmetric multi-processor (SMP) configuration for seL4 exists and is supported by the seL4 Foundation, but currently without formal verification.
 While generally stable, there are a small number of known open issues, in particular when the kernel is compiled with `clang`.
 We recommend `gcc` for working with SMP configurations of seL4.